Maps reveal how Japan’s cities were destroyed during World War II

 Alison Bert (@AlisonBert) is Editor-in-Chief of Elsevier Connect.
-She joined Elsevier five years ago from the world of journalism, where she was a business reporter and blogger for The Journal News, a Gannett daily newspaper in New York.
+She joined Elsevier in 2007 from the world of journalism, where she was a business reporter and blogger for The Journal News, a Gannett daily newspaper in New York.
 In the previous century, she was a classical guitarist on the music faculty of Syracuse University.
 She holds a doctorate in music from the University of Arizona, was a Fulbright Scholar in Spain and performed in the 1986 master class of Andres Segovia.

 1 Archived Comment